Compare

 redu.cloud vs Hetzner

-Quick takeservers vs cloud resources
+Quick takecheap servers vs full cloud

 Choose Hetzner if